MicrosoftLearning/MS-4006-Copilot-for-Microsoft-365-for-Administrators/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_secure_user_access.md

 10. In the **Sign in** dialog box, you must sign in as Holly Dickson.
 Enter **Holly@xxxxxZZZZZZ.onmicrosoft.com**, where xxxxxZZZZZZ is the tenant prefix assigned by your lab hosting provider.
 Select **Next**. <br/>

-11. In the **Enter password** dialog box, enter the unique **Administrative Password** provided by your lab hosting provider and then select **Sign in**.
-If required, complete the MFA sign-in process.
+11. In the **Enter password** dialog box, enter the New Administrative Password that you assigned to Holly's account and then select **Sign in**.

 12. On the **Stay signed in?** dialog box, select the **Don’t show this again** check box and then select **Yes.** On the **Save password** dialog box that appears, select **Never**.